codekoch/UltimateGuitar2Bandhelper/README.md

 # Requirements
 - go is installed ("go version" should display the version)
 - node js is installed
-# Convert tabs from Ultimate Guitar into ChordPro format and import the resulting tabs into Bandhelper (inspired by Bing using GPT4 ;-))
+# Convert multiple tabs from Ultimate Guitar into ChordPro format and import the resulting tabs into Bandhelper (inspired by Bing using GPT4 ;-))
 1. Open https://www.ultimate-guitar.com/user/mytabs or any other website on Ultimate Guitar containing your favorites tabs
 2. Mouse Rightclick -> Inspect -> Console -> Enter the following code:
 ```JavaScript